Luk4s-O/openPKMS/analog circuit.md

-is a type of [[electronic circuit]] processing analog signals, which are continuo
+is a type of [[electronic circuit]] with a continuously variable signal